mbassir/covid19/README.md

 , then plots the evolution of each compartment/control for each and every age group (mentioned above).

 For this, go to the folder "optimal-control-agegroups", and run the script "main_agegroups.m".

-<h3>C. Optimal control with delay</h3>
-1. In order to compute optimal control with delay for delay states T=0, T=10 and T=25, go to the folder "optimal-control-delay", and run the script "main_delay.m".
-After running it, all SEIHR variables and controls u, v, w and z for the three delay states will be saved in a mat file named "covid_retard_SEIHR_and_controls.mat".

-2. In order to plot the evolution of each compartment/control for all delay states, run the script "plot_delay.m".